flowr-analysis/vscode-flowr/README.md

 ### Slicing

 Slicing describes the process of reducing a program to just the parts relevant to a specific variable or figure.
+A backward slice includes all parts of the program that a variable or figure depends on (the *relevant code*), while a forward slice includes all parts of the program that a variable has an *influence* on.

-With the extension loaded, select a variable you are interested in and either press <kbd>Alt</kbd>+<kbd>S</kbd> to slice for it once or <kbd>Alt</kbd>+<kbd>P</kbd> to mark the position and continuously update the slice as you edit the file.
+With the extension loaded, select a variable you are interested in and either press <kbd>Alt</kbd>+<kbd>S</kbd> to highlight a backward slice for it once or <kbd>Alt</kbd>+<kbd>P</kbd> to mark the position and continuously update the backward slice as you edit the file.
+With the command palette (<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>), you can additionally highlight forward slices.

 The editor will gray out all code that is not part of the generated slice.
-By default, the editor will also show you a reconstruction of the slice in a separate view (this can be changed in the settings).
+By default, the editor will also show you a reconstruction of any backward slices in a separate view (this can be changed in the settings).

 If you want to clear the slice highlight, press <kbd>Alt</kbd>+<kbd>C</kbd> or use the icon in the upper right of your editor: